menu

 Maple Leaf is an urban neighborhood (based on population density) located in Seattle, Washington.

 Maple Leaf real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Maple Leaf neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built before 1940.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics